+The drive from Colorado Springs to the start is around twenty minutes.
+Once paid up and through the gate, you’re on your way!
 Located only a few miles into the drive up Pikes Peak Highway is the North Slope Recreation Area.
 It features a lake, trails and a gift shop.
 You can tell the toll gate your accessing this park to fish for a reduced fee.

 Once to the top, there are breathtaking 360° views of the surrounding mountains and Front Range.
 There is one main building which houses a gift shop and a cafeteria.

 On the way down there is a brake check station.
 If your bakes are hotter than 300°F, you will probably be asked to pull over and let them cool.
 There is a small gift shop and cafe, as well as a small gemstone mining station at the pull-over.